American University Parking Policy

 - AU faculty, staff, students, and long-term visitors/guests are required to purchase and display the appropriate AU parking permit in addition to handicap parking permits or license plates.

-- Any vehicle parked in a handicap space for more than 3 days per year without an AU permit is considered a member of the AU community and must purchase and display a parking permit to continue parking in handicap parking spaces.
+- Any vehicle, including non-AU community members, parked in a handicap space for more than 3 days per year without an AU permit is considered a member of the AU community and must purchase and display a parking permit to continue parking in handicap parking spaces.

 In accordance with Washington, DC regulations and the University’s “Good Neighbor Policy”, all members of the University community – including students, faculty, staff, visitors and guests – are required to do one of the following while attending class, working, or visiting AU owned property